-The 2023 Asset Management Plan (AMP) was completed in December 2023 as an update to the 2022 AMP.
+The 2024 Asset Management Plan (AMP) was completed in December 2024 as an update to the 2023 AMP.
 The AMP is intended to be a tactical document summarizing OC San's plans for understanding asset condition and performance of all major assets within the treatment plants as well as the collections system for a twenty-year planning horizon.
-Updates to the AMP are performed on an annual basis and have been performed since 2019.
+Updates to the AMP are performed on an annual basis and have been performed since the original AMP was developed in 2020.

 The AMP coordinates the efforts of operations, collections, mechanical maintenance, electrical maintenance, instrument maintenance and engineering through process teams to assure OC San's resources are focused on the high priority work functions.
-This AMP is continually evolving based on new condition assessments and will be published annually to document the condition of the collection system and treatment plants, and to maintain a 20-year forecast of all CIP projects needed to maintain or upgrade the OC San's over \$12 billion in assets on a prioritized risk basis.
+This AMP is continually evolving based on new condition assessments and will be published annually to document the condition of the collection system and treatment plants, and to maintain a 20-year forecast of all CIP projects needed to maintain or upgrade the OC San's over \$11 billion in assets on a prioritized risk basis.